Nat Benchley

-Nathaniel Robert "Nat" Benchley is an American writer and actor who has performed on stage, television, and film.
+Nathaniel Robert Benchley is an American actor who has performed for stage, television, and cinema.

-Life and career
+Early life and education

-Benchley is the son of Marjorie (Bradford) and Nathaniel Goddard Benchley, an author.
+Benchley is the son of Nathaniel Benchley, an author, and Marjorie (Bradford).
 He is the grandson of humorist Robert Benchley, a founding member of the Algonquin Round Table.
-He is the brother of author Peter Benchley, who wrote Jaws.
+He is the brother of author Peter Benchley, who authored the novel Jaws.
+He is a graduate of The Choate School and Stanford University.

+Career

+Benchley served in the United States Navy and was assigned to the Naval Security Group during the Vietnam War.
+He later worked for a public television station in Washington, D.C.
+During the early-1970s, he wrote and acted in an anti-shoplifting film for the Florida Attorney General's office titled "High Pockets At Full Noon".
+In 1999, he wrote a script for the FBI National Academy explaining their multi-national networking program.